-Ubrelvy comes as tablets you take by mouth.
+Ubrelvy comes as tablets that you swallow.
 You should take the medication as soon as you feel a migraine episode starting.

-It’s important to note that you should avoid taking a second dose of Ubrelvy if you’ve drank any grapefruit juice or ate any grapefruit within 24 hours of your first dose.
+It’s important to note that you should avoid taking a second dose of Ubrelvy if you’ve drank any grapefruit juice or eaten any grapefruit within 24 hours of your first dose.
 Doing so may increase the side effects of Ubrelvy.
 This is because grapefruit makes the drug stay in your body for longer than usual and can increase its side effects.

 Questions about taking Ubrelvy

 Here are some answers to a few common questions related to taking Ubrelvy:

 - Can Ubrelvy be chewed, crushed, or split?
-No, you shouldn’t crush, split, or chew Ubrelvy tablets.
+No, you shouldn’t crush, chew, or split Ubrelvy tablets.
 It’s not known if doing these things will change how the medication works.
 If you have trouble swallowing pills, talk with your doctor about other treatment options.

 - Should I take Ubrelvy with food?
 You can take Ubrelvy with or without food.
 But keep in mind that both Ubrelvy and migraine may cause nausea.
-So, you’ll have to see how well your body tolerates Ubrelvy either with food or on an empty stomach.
+So, you’ll have to find out how well your body tolerates Ubrelvy either with food or on an empty stomach.